GTPB/ELB18F/NGS.md

 **QUESTION**: Can you trim the paired-end forward and reverse fastq files separately?
 <details><summary>Click Here to see the answer</summary>
 	No, because you will lose the pairing information.
-Triming software allows you to pass both files simultaneously so the pairing information is kept in the output.
+Trimming software allows you to pass both files simultaneously so the pairing information is kept in the output.
 </details>
 <br/>